Stone Store in the Kerikeri inlet

 Brief Kerikeri History

 Kerikeri in the Bay Of Islands, is the first place in New Zealand where, on May 3rd 1820, at the hand of the Reverend John Butler, a European style plough turned the soil.
-Kerikeri - a Maori name which apparently originally sounded more like Kidee Kidee - translates roughly into English as “dig dig”.
+Kerikeri, - a Maori name which apparently at that time sounded more like Kidee Kidee, - translates roughly into English as "dig dig".

 Stone-Store Basin